John A. Duffy: Priesthood

 Duffy was ordained to the priesthood in Rome by Cardinal Pietro Respighi for the Diocese of Newark on June 13, 1908.

 After his ordination, the archdiocese assigned as assistant pastor at the Our Lady of Grace Parish in Hoboken, New Jersey.
-He also taught literature and languages at Seton Hall University in South Orange, New Jersey, and was an instructor in church history at the archdiocesan seminary.The Vatican named Duffy as a domestic prelate, and served as chancellor and vicar general for the diocese.
+He also taught literature and languages at Seton Hall University in South Orange, New Jersey, and was an instructor in church history at the archdiocesan seminary.The Vatican named Duffy as a domestic prelate, and he served as chancellor and vicar general for the diocese.
 As vicar general, Duffy was instrumental in the establishment of Queen of Angels, the first parish for people of color in the archdiocese.
 He was the diocese's apostolic administrator, running the archdiocese between the death of Archbishop John O'Connor and the appointment of Bishop Thomas Walsh.
 He also served as pastor of St. Joseph's Parish in Jersey City.

 Bishop of Syracuse

 On April 21, 1933, Duffy was appointed the fourth bishop of Syracuse by Pope Pius XI.
 He received his episcopal consecration in Newark at the Cathedral of the Sacred Heart on June 29, 1933, from Archbishop Walsh, with Bishops James Griffin and Alphonse Smith serving as co-consecrators.
-Duffy selected as his episcopal motto: "Wisdom from Above."

-In 1934, when fan dancer Sally Rand was scheduled to perform in Syracuse, Duffy stated, "I must regard the presence of the Rand woman on the stage as an act of public defiance of the Catholic people of Syracuse."
+Duffy selected as his episcopal motto: "Wisdom from Above."In 1934, when fan dancer Sally Rand was scheduled to perform in Syracuse, Duffy stated,"I must regard the presence of the Rand woman on the stage as an act of public defiance of the Catholic people of Syracuse."